Boyes-Lab/Structural-Variants/README.md

 ### Requirements

-This script requires three folders:
+This script requires three folders (produced by previous programs):

 FullSVs_ByPatient: Contains CSV files for each patient, listing SVs with the format: